kristinemlarson/gnssSNR/readme.txt

 I have extended the capability of this code to read up to 25 observable types in a RINEX 2.11 file.
 The code will exit beyond this point.
-If you have more than 25 obs types, I recommende using a program teqc to reduce the number of observables, e.g.
+If you have more than 25 obs types, I recommende using a program like teqc to reduce the number of observables, e.g.

 teqc -O.obs S1+S2+S5 inputRinex > outputRinex

-I believe the program gfzrnx can similary reduce the number of observables.
+The program gfzrnx can similary reduce the number of observables.

 Sincerely,
 Kristine M. Larson